mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 ## Components as Functions

-In order to explain this, lets suppose for a second that `EmployeeListComponent` is a function.
-Lets also suppose that the function's arguments are the inputs of the `EmployeeListComponent` and the result that the function returns is the DOM rendered on the screen.
+In order to explain this, let's suppose for a second that `EmployeeListComponent` is a function.
+Let's also suppose that the function's arguments are the inputs of the `EmployeeListComponent` and the result that the function returns is the DOM rendered on the screen.
 So:

 ```ts
 function runChangeDetection() {